Skip to main content

 The Backward Compatibility Trap #

-If you paste the code above into a React 18 codebase (e.g., standard Vite or Create React App), it will fail for multiple reasons:
+Attempting to paste the code above into a standard React 18 codebase (e.g., standard Vite or Create React App) causes multiple failures:

-1. Direct Async Components: React 18 does not support async function Page().
-It expects components to return JSX immediately, not a Promise.
+• Direct Async Components: React 18 does not support async function Page().
+It expects components to return JSX synchronously, not resolve a Promise.

 • Error: Objects are not valid as a React child (found: [object Promise]).

-2. Directives: 'use server' and 'use client' are instructions for specific bundlers (like Webpack/Turbopack in Next.js).
-Standard client-side React 18 builds do not know how to separate these or create API endpoints automatically.
+• Directives: 'use server' and 'use client' serve as instructions for specific bundlers (like Webpack or Turbopack in Next.js).
+Standard client-side React 18 builds do not separate these execution environments or generate API endpoints automatically.

-3. Removed APIs: React 19 removes legacy features that older codebases might rely on.
+• Removed APIs: React 19 removes legacy features that older codebases frequently rely upon.

 Feature Status in React 19 Replacement

-ref as prop Changed No more forwardRef.
-Just pass ref as a normal prop.
+ref as prop Changed The forwardRef utility is deprecated.
+Pass ref as a standard prop.

 Edit on Github